The Ultimate Guide for a Perfect Professional LinkedIn Headshot (2026)

 AI Headshot Generator vs Real Photos: What to Know (and What to Avoid)

 AI is everywhere.
 AI can be useful, but AI generated headshots often show small errors: strange skin texture, odd hair edges, and lighting that doesn’t match reality.
-AI tools can remix photos, AI can remix photos again, AI can reshape lighting, and AI can invent detail that never existed.
-If you use AI, treat it like a draft—then compare it to real photos before you upload.
+Many AI platforms make it easy to upload your images with a simple drag and drop feature.
+AI tools can remix photos, reshape lighting, and invent detail that never existed.
+While AI-generated headshots can be customized with a range of professional styles and professional looks tailored for different industries, it's a mistake to use images that look artificial or over-edited, as they may not accurately represent real people and can undermine trust.
+If you use AI, treat it like a draft—then compare it to professional photos of real people before you upload.
+Professional photos remain the gold standard for credibility and making a strong impression on LinkedIn.

 Risks of AI Headshots